Investir

-Investir was a French language monthly business magazine published in Paris, France, between 1974 and 2011.
+Investir was a monthly business magazine published in Paris between 1974 and 2011.
+The magazine merged with Le Journal des Finances to create a new weekly, Investir-Le Journal des Finances in late January 2011.

 History and profile

 Investir was established in 1974.
+Its first issue was released on 28 January 1974 with Gérard Vidalenche as publication director.
 It was relaunched in 1988.
-The magazine had been published by Hachette Filipacchi until 2001 when it began to be published Quebecor World Inc. It was part of Groupe les Echos, publishing subsidiary of LVMH Moet Hennessy Louis Vuitton SA.
-It was published monthly by Investir Publications SA, and its headquarters was in Paris.
+The magazine had been published by Hachette Filipacchi until 2001 when it began to be published Quebecor World Inc. Its headquarters was in Paris.

 It provided in-depth analyses and practical tips for managing the assets to its readers and audience, including major companies in the country.
 The magazine founded Actionnaira which was a personal investment trade show and organized numerous trade-related events and activities.

 Jacques Derouin was among the editors-in-chief of Investir who left the post in August 2005.
 He also held the same post for Investir Hebdo, a weekly sister magazine of Investir.
 On 5 February 2011 Investir merged with another business magazine, Journal des Finances, to form Investir-Le Journal des Finances.
+The new magazine is part of Les Echos-Le Parisien Group, the media and publishing subsidiary of LVMH Moet Hennessy Louis Vuitton.